matuzalemmuller/dummy-files-creator/README.md

 * Linux:

-  * Download the tar package from the [releases](https://github.com/matuzalemmuller/test-files-generator/releases) page and run the file `test-files-generator-x86_64`.
+  * Download the tar `test-files-generator-x86_64.tar.gz` package from the [releases](https://github.com/matuzalemmuller/test-files-generator/releases) page and run the file `test-files-generator-x86_64`.

 * masOS:

   * Dowload and install [Python 3.7.0](https://www.python.org/downloads/release/python-370/) or [later](https://www.python.org/downloads/).
   * Download the `.dmg` file from the [releases](https://github.com/matuzalemmuller/test-files-generator/releases) page, extract the image and run the file `Test Files Generator.app`.
-    * Alternatively, you can download the tar package `test-files-generator-darwin.tar.gz` and run the file `test-files-generator-darwin`.
+    * Alternatively, you can download the tar package `test-files-generator-darwin.tar.gz` and run the application `test-files-generator-darwin`.

 ## Manually running and building the app